Hello & Welcome

 While attending graduate school, I completed a 200-hour yoga teacher training with Yoga by Degrees and have since progressed to an Experienced-Registered Yoga Teacher (E-RYT) with Yoga Alliance, a professional organization for yoga teachers.
 I also hold the Yoga Alliance Continuing Education Provider (YACEP) designation, which allows me to provide continuing education for Registered Yoga Teachers (RYTs).

-Currently, I am attending the 300-Hour Trauma Center Trauma Sensitive Yoga (TCTSY) Certification Training, a program of Center for Trauma and Embodiment at Justice Resource Institute (JRI).
-One that has become a leading evidence-based adjunct treatment for complex trauma.
+Currently, I am attending the 300-Hour Trauma Center Trauma Sensitive Yoga (TCTSY) Certification Program with the Center for Trauma and Embodiment at Justice Resource Institute (JRI), a leading evidence-based adjunct treatment for complex trauma.

 From my experiences as a somatic-based, trauma-informed clinician and yoga facilitator, I have come to understand the importance of establishing safety for survivors of trauma, as well as the ongoing process of healing and recovery they live.
 These understandings guide the focus of my clinical practice as I continue to work with those impacted by complex trauma through the therapeutic and yogic services offered at my private practice.